ChThH/Theological-Reflections/notes/teaching_series/Ruth/ruth.scripture_notes.md

 :::

 :::{.commentary}
-The book of Ruth starts out by giving us the setting, during when the judges judged (literal translation).
+The book of Ruth starts out by giving us the setting, during the days when the judges judged (literal translation)[^c1].
 In the days of the judges, 'there was no king in Israel, and everyone did what was right in his own eyes (Judges 17.6, 18.1, 19.1, 21.25).
 The Lord warned against his people living this way before they crossed the River Jordan to posess the land (Deuteronomy 12.8) and the Book of Proverbs (12.15) calls fools those who live doing 'what is right in their own eyes'.
 In this time the Lord seemed to withdrew and famine encompassed the land.
-Like Jacob of old, Elimelech left the country to find food.
+Like Abraham of old, Elimelech left the country to find food (Genesis 12.10).
+But instead of Egypt Elimelech goes to Moab.

 Elimelech is the first name we encounter in this book; many of the names have significant meaning as we shall see.
 This one is no exception, it means "My God is King."
-However, with out the explicit word of God as in the case of Jacob, we are uncertain if he is trusting in him to provide.
-His two sons names, Mahlon and Chilon, translate to "Weakness" and "Fragility".
-While Elimelech dies relatively quickly the two sons take wives but die after about 10 years.
+However, with out the explicit word of God, the name takes on an ironic meaning as he is not trusting in God, his king, to provide for his family.
+Another irony is that he is from the town of Bethleham[^c2] "house of bread."
+Moreover, his two sons names, Mahlon and Chilon, translate to "Weakness" and "Fragility".

+Elimelech dies relatively quickly after leaving Judah, while the two sons take wives but die after about 10 years.
 At the end of the opening paragraph, a tragedy is shown.
-Naomi is widowed and without children to support her.
+Naomi is widowed and without sons to support her.
+This is particularly perilous as women without a protecting man in the ancient world were not able to support themselves and subject to opression and abuse.
+But as we go through the story we will see that like the widow of Nain whose son was raised by Christ (Luke 7.11-17), God will give Naomi a family.

+[^c1]: This is during the collapse of the Bronze Age, a generally lawless time for the Ancient Near East.
+[^c2]: Note the connection between Bethleham here and the very dark story that makes up the end of Judges starting in chapter 17.
 :::

 :::{.scripture}